William C. Cramer

-Background
+Early life and education

-Cramer was born in Denver, Colorado; when he was three years old, his parents relocated the family to St. Petersburg, Florida.
-Located on the Gulf Coast in Pinellas County, in the early 21st century it has become the fourth-largest city in the state.
-Cramer attended the public segregated schools and graduated from St. Petersburg High School, where he waged his first political campaigns by running for student government.
+William Cato Cramer was born on August 4, 1922 in Denver, Colorado.
+When he was three years old, his parents relocated the family to St. Petersburg, Florida.

+Cramer attended segregated public schools and graduated from St. Petersburg High School, where he ran for student government.
 He attended St. Petersburg Junior College, the first public community college in Florida.
-Cramer grew up with a strong work ethic: as a teenager, he worked a variety of jobs.
-Before entering the University of North Carolina at Chapel Hill to complete a 4-year degree, he worked as a bellhop at a resort hotel in North Carolina.
+As a teenager, Cramer worked a variety of jobs, including as a bellhop at a resort hotel in North Carolina before entering the University of North Carolina at Chapel Hill.